 And what an amazing ham sandwich it was.
 It was so good and memorable that I filmed while it was being cooked and I had to bring it to this article as a gif for you to see how it was done and how my face looked after tasting it for the first time.

 There also some donkeys, goat and other farm animals at the Christmas Market at Náměstí Republiky and I’m pretty sure families would love this market.
 It’s kind of small but it has everything the bigger ones have.
 There was beer, a huge Christmas Tree, mulled wine, trdelnik and an amazing ham sandwich.
 Next time I’m in Prague during the Holiday Season, I know I will have to find my way here.
+Those Christmas markets were just one of the many reasons why you should visit Prague in the winter time.

 The Christmas Market at Náměstí Republiky is open from November 25th to December 24th.